lorint/brick/README.md

-When used with _really_ old versions of Rails, 4.x and older, Brick automatically applies various compatibility patches so it will run under _much_ newer versions of Ruby than would normally be allowed -- generally Ruby 2.7.8 can work just fine with apps on Rails 3.1 up to 7.2!
+When used with _really_ old versions of Rails, 4.x and older, Brick automatically applies various compatibility patches so it will run under _much_ newer versions of Ruby than would normally be allowed -- for instance, Ruby 2.7.8 works just fine with apps from Rails 3.1 all the way up to 7.1!
 It's all due to the various patches put in place as the gem starts up.
 This makes it easier to test the broad range of supported versions of ActiveRecord without the headaches of having to use older versions of Ruby.

-When using those early versions of Rails, in version 3.1 if you get the error `"time_zone.rb:270: circular argument reference - now (SyntaxError)"` then add this at the very top of your `application.rb` file:

-    require 'brick'

-And if you get string frozen errors then try moving back to Ruby 2.6.10.
-If you get the error `"undefined method 'new' for BigDecimal:Class (NoMethodError)"` then try adding this as the last line in boot.rb:

-    require 'brick/compatibility'

 These patches not only allow Brick to run, but also will allow many other full Rails apps to run perfectly fine (and more securely / much faster) by using a newer Ruby.

 A few other enhancements have been provided as well -- for instance, when eager loading related objects using .includes then normally every column in all tables would be queried:

 ```
 Employee.includes(orders: :order_details)